Sean Rash: 2012–13: International success

-Sean won his sixth and seventh PBA Tour titles in the 2012–13 season, in the WBT Kuwait Open and WBT Thailand Open.
+Rash won his sixth and seventh PBA Tour titles in the 2012–13 season, in the WBT Kuwait Open and WBT Thailand Open.
 He later won an additional $20,000 in the World Bowling Tour finals (contested at the 2013 World Series of Bowling), but this did not count as a PBA title.
-Sean was the top money winner on Tour for the 2012–13 season, with earnings of $248,317.
+He was the top money winner on Tour for the 2012–13 season, with earnings of $248,317.

 2014: First televised 300 game

 In the finals of the PBA Wolf Open on May 24, 2014 (broadcast nationally on June 3, 2014), Sean rolled the PBA's 23rd televised 300 game in the opening match.
-He went on to win the tournament for his 8th PBA title.
+He went on to win the tournament for his eighth PBA title.

 2015: Second televised 300 game

-On February 15, 2015 Sean bowled a 300 game on ESPN while competing in the Barbasol Tournament of Champions in Indianapolis, Indiana, the 25th time a perfect game has been bowled in a televised PBA event.
-This, combined with his June 2014 perfect game, made him the only player in PBA history to have bowled two televised perfect games in PBA Tour events.
+On February 15, 2015, Rash bowled a 300 game on ESPN while competing in the Barbasol Tournament of Champions in Indianapolis, Indiana, the 25th time a perfect game had been bowled in a televised PBA event.
+This, combined with his June 2014 perfect game, made him the first player in PBA history to have bowled two televised perfect games in PBA Tour events.
 He did not, however, go on to win the tournament.
 On October 11, 2015, Rash bowled from the #1 seed position and defeated Hall of Famer Pete Weber in a single-game final to win the PBA Xtra Frame Iowa Midwest Open for his ninth PBA title.

 Sean passed the $1 million mark in career PBA earnings during the 2015 season.